Visual Marketing Tools

 Forming Your Local Congregational Gatherings

-When advertising the project in your community, emphasize the larger moral priority of healthy democracy.
-Consider sermons prior to promoting the project to highlight communal anxieties around the sustainability of the American experiment.
+When advertising the program in your community, emphasize the larger moral priority of healthy democracy.
+Consider sermons prior to promoting the program to highlight communal anxieties around the sustainability of the American experiment.
 Individuals in our communities are struggling with friend and family relationships that have become frayed by political differences.
 Work and volunteer team meetings show signs of bad habits learned through our country’s broken political discourse.
-This project is a positive response to those concerns.
+This program is a positive response to those concerns.
 Ensuring that congregants see the bigger picture can transcend just learning about texts.
 In addition, make sure the promotional material indicates that this is not a history course or a policy debate but rather an opportunity to:

 Share fellowship with our local area houses of worship.